thomaspoignant/go-feature-flag/README.md

 ```
 ## What is go-feature-flag?

-A simple and complete feature flag solution, without any complex backend system to install, you need only a file as your backend.
+A simple and complete feature flag solution, without any complex backend system to install, all you need is a file as your backend.

-No server is needed, just add a file in a central system and all your services will react to the changes of this file.
+No server is needed, just add a file to your central system and all your services will react to the changes in this file.

 **go-feature-flags supports:**

 - Storing your configuration flags file on various locations (`HTTP`, `S3`, `GitHub`, `file`).
 - Configuring your flags in various format (`JSON`, `TOML` and `YAML`).
 - Adding complex rules to target your users.
-- Use complex rollout strategy for your flags
+- Use complex rollout strategy for your flags :
     - Run A/B testing experimentation.
     - Progressively rollout a feature.
     - Schedule your flag updates.
 - Exporting your flags usage data (`S3`, `log` and `file`).
-- Getting notified when a flag has changed (`webhook` and `slack`).
+- Getting notified when a flag has been changed (`webhook` and `slack`).

-If you are not familiar with feature flags also called feature Toggles you can read this [article of Martin Fowler](https://www.martinfowler.com/articles/feature-toggles.html)
+If you are not familiar with feature flags, also called feature Toggles, you can read this [article from Martin Fowler](https://www.martinfowler.com/articles/feature-toggles.html)
-that explains why this is a great pattern.
+where he explains why this is a great pattern.

-I've also written an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) that explains why feature flags can help you to iterate quickly.
+I've also written an [article](https://medium.com/better-programming/feature-flags-and-how-to-iterate-quickly-7e3371b9986) explaining why feature flags can fasten your iteration cycle.

 ## Getting started
 First, you need to initialize the `ffclient` with the location of your backend file.